h0lylag/workshop-watcher/README.md

 3. Sends Discord webhook notifications when mods are updated
 4. Caches Steam user information to display mod author names

-Perfect for DayZ server admins or any game that uses Steam Workshop!
+Designed for DayZ server admins or any game that uses Steam Workshop.

 ## Requirements

 - Python 3.6 or newer
-- No external dependencies!
-Uses only Python standard library
+- No external dependencies (Python standard library only)

 ## Setup